fstark/blog/content/blog/plotty/plotty.md

 However, I can't draw, but I can code.
 And coding is done to make computer do what we can't, right?

-*What if I made a program where I type what I want to draw and the PB-700 just draws it?*
+*What if I made a program where I can type what I want to draw and the PB-700 just draws it?*

 So, connecting the PB-700 to midjourney is the obvious idea.
 A linux box will do the midjourney request, some image manipulation and serve the result to the PB-700.